 LIST HERE ALL POLICIES RELEVANT TO PUPIL SAFETY e.g. ONLINE SAFETY POLICY, ANTI-BULLYING POLICY, OFF-SITE ACTIVITY POLICY etc.

-COVID-19

-We note the DfE’s updated contingency framework Managing coronavirus (COVID-19) in education and childcare settings, which includes the new thresholds at which we might consider seeking public health advice and taking further action to reinforce measures already in place, updates to the circumstances in which local health protection teams or directors of public health might recommend us introduce some additional measures, and annexed guidance for managing cases.
-We note in particular the sections of the Guidance on ‘Safeguarding and designated safeguarding leads’ and ‘Vulnerable children and young people’ under ‘Other considerations where attendance has been restricted’.
-We also note the Government’s updated Actions for schools during the coronavirus outbreak / Special schools and other specialist settings: coronavirus (COVID-19) / Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak / Actions for FE colleges and providers during the coronavirus outbreak (delete as appropriate).

 RESPONSIBILITIES AND IMMEDIATE ACTION

 Safeguarding and promoting the welfare of children in our school is the responsibility of the whole school community.
 All adults working in this School (including visiting staff, supply teachers, volunteers and students on placement) are required to report instances of actual or suspected child abuse or neglect to the Designated Safeguarding Lead (DSL) or to a Deputy Designated Safeguarding Lead (DDSL).